Introducing Certified Advisor Reviews™

 Are financial advisors on Wealthtender required to collect and display reviews?

 No. Wealthtender offers a wide range of benefits to financial advisors and our reviews feature is optional.
 Financial advisors may turn reviews on or off at any time.

 Regulations at federal and/or state levels may also restrict or prevent financial advisors from collecting and displaying reviews.
 Wealthtender encourages all regulatory agencies to modernize their rules to allow online reviews so consumers can make more informed hiring decisions.

-Can financial advisors republish Certified Advisor Reviews™ on their website?
+Can financial advisors republish Certified Advisor Reviews™ (and reviews published on other platforms) on their website?